-STCB and its subsidiaries currently earn a majority of their revenue as royalties from the licensing agreements it has with TSG, a related entity, and other related parties.
+STCB, excluding its subsidiaries, earns a majority of its revenue as royalties from the licensing agreements it has with TSG, a related entity, and other related parties.
 STCB licenses the right for TSG to manufacture and sell certain Starco Brands products.
 The amount of the licensing revenue received varies depending upon the product and the royalty percentage is determined beforehand in each agreement.
 The Company recognizes its revenue under these licensing agreements only when sales are made by TSG or other related parties to a third party.